bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The Estrogen Connection

-Estrogen plays a critical role in stabilizing the body’s thermoregulatory center.
-When estrogen levels drop—as they do in menopause or with medications that block estrogen’s effects—the hypothalamus becomes more sensitive to slight changes in body temperature.
-This heightened sensitivity can trigger the body’s cooling mechanisms, leading to hot flashes and night sweats.
+Estrogen is key in stabilizing the body’s thermoregulatory center.
+When estrogen levels drop, as they do in menopause or with medications that block estrogen’s effects, the hypothalamus becomes more sensitive to even slight changes in body temperature.
+This increased sensitivity can trigger your body’s cooling mechanisms, leading to hot flashes and night sweats.

 Raloxifene’s Mechanism

-While raloxifene mimics estrogen in some tissues, it blocks estrogen in others, including the brain.
-This antagonistic effect can disrupt the normal regulation of body temperature, resulting in vasomotor symptoms such as:
+Although raloxifene mimics estrogen in certain tissues, it blocks estrogen in others, including the brain.
+This blocking action can disrupt the normal regulation of body temperature, resulting in vasomotor symptoms such as:

-These symptoms can be particularly bothersome at night, disrupting sleep and impacting overall well-being.
-It is also important to note that, much like other estrogen-modulating medications, raloxifene may contribute to an elevated risk of developing blood clots or even a blood clot, which in turn could predispose some patients to stroke.
+These symptoms can be particularly bothersome at night, interrupting your sleep and impacting overall well-being.
+It is also important to mention that, like other estrogen-modulating medications, raloxifene may contribute to an elevated risk of developing blood clots or stroke.

 Prevalence of Night Sweats with Raloxifene

 Clinical studies indicate that up to 25% of women taking raloxifene experience hot flashes and night sweats.
 The risk is higher in women who are closer to menopause or who have recently stopped hormone replacement therapy.
-Those experiencing climacteric symptoms for the first time may also be at a heightened risk.
+Women experiencing climacteric symptoms for the first time may also have an increased risk.

 Factors That Increase Risk